quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

   we initialise at static init.
 - Optim: related to the previous one, the classes we generate for fromString/valueOf/constructor we could call directly in the inject() implementations, rather than instantiate those generated classes for every request
+- Optim: CookieParser splits things without checking if a separator exists, but it's too weird to touch ATM (see spec discussion)

 ** JAXRS SPEC observations